-Known world-wide for its historical sites, great beaches, vibrant towns, lively night-life and a culture that is at once quintessentially Greek yet uniquely its own, Crete has a big reputation to live up to.
-The locals call it ‘The Big Island’ and many claim it be the .
-No visit to the island is complete without exploring the sites and treasures of Minoan Crete.
+Known world-wide for its great beaches, vibrant towns, historical tsites, lively night-life, outdoor activities and a culture that is at once quintessentially Greek yet uniquely its own, Crete has a thousand and one ways to enjoy your holiday.
+However, no visit to the island is complete without exploring the ancient history of Minoan Crete.

 The ancient site of Knossos is without doubt, the most famous Minoan Crete site.
 When Phoenician princess Europa resisted his romantic overtures, he changed himself into a white bull and then, of course, she succumbed and he brought her to Crete.
 Here she gave birth to Minos who ruled the island and created a mighty kingdom.
 He is said to have built the palace at Knossos and underneath Daedylus built a Labyrinth to incarcerate his son, half man, half bull Minotaur.
 Built over 3000 years ago, it was imaginatively ‘restored’ initially by archaeologist Sir Arthur Evans in the 1920s.

 Within its ochre, cream, red and blue walls, surrounded by beautiful frescoes and Art Deco –style angular architecture, you may hear echoes of youngsters shouting with glee as they dare each other to leap over the back of the bulls which feature so significantly in Minoan history.